 The attorney will need an understanding of utility regulation – that broadly involves rate-setting, service quality issues and policy matters such as the agency’s favoring of effective competitive markets over monopolies for providing services to consumers.
 The attorney will assist with retaining and functionally supervising consultants for this work.
 The attorney will need to work well within Agency teams and also be adept at independent work requiring personal initiative.

 Salary negotiable within state government standards, commensurate with experience.
 The State of Ohio offers a competitive benefits package; to learn more about our benefits, click here Benefits Overview (ohio.gov).

 The Assistant Consumers’ Counsel should have a license to practice law in the State of Ohio with a minimum of fifteen years of litigation experience.
 Knowledge of public utility regulation is highly preferred.
 Excellence in oral and written communications is needed, including with persuasive writing.
 Familiarity with word processing programs, online research and other technology used in legal advocacy is expected.
 A willingness to work more than forty hours per week, as needed for consumer advocacy, and a commitment to public service are expected.

 Please apply for this position using the Ohio Hiring Management (OHMS)link: Litigation Attorney Posting.
 Please include your resume, cover letter and salary requirements with your application.
-Applications will only be accepted via OHMS, without phone calls until April 11, 2022.
+Applications will only be accepted via OHMS.